 This course covers HTML, CSS and introduces XHTML, JavaScript, and DHTML.
-Students will be using a caseoriented, problem-solving approach to creating web pages using these web development markup languages.
+Students will be using a case-oriented, problem-solving approach to creating web pages using these web development markup languages.

-178 Design Concepts 4 Credit Hours 4 Billable Contact Hours Prerequisite: RDG 090 or ENGL 090 or qualifying score on ACT or COMPASS tests
+178 Design Concepts

+Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests

 This course covers the fundamentals of designing informative, attractive and efficient designs.
-It includes design processes, techniques, color theory and typography as they relate to print, Web and interactive designs.
+It includes design processes, techniques, color theory and typography as they relate to print, web and interactive designs.

-179 Web Script Programming 3 Credit Hours 3 Billable Contact Hours Prerequisite: CIS 176 and CIS 177 or CIS 132 and CIS 177
+179 Web Script Programming 3 Credit Hours 3 Billable Contact Hours

+Prerequisite: CIS 176 and CIS 177 or CIS 132 and CIS 177